1. Document Formats

 Add to selected items lets you select the record and create a list of items to work with later on.

-Export/Save the record to a bibliographic manager like RefWorks or New RefWorks (subscription and account required) or to the RIS file format.
+Save the record to a bibliographic manager like RefWorks or New RefWorks (account required), EasyBib, to Google Classroom, Google Drive (account required, this option can be disabled in the administrative module) or to the RIS file format.
 Exporting moves a copy of the record out of ProQuest and into one of the bibliographic managers or supported file formats.
-You can also save records in PDF, RTF, HTML, XLS or text only format.
+You can also save records to HTML, PDF, RIS, RTF, Text Only, or XLS.
+If there is full text for document, but it is not available in PDF format, you will see a button for Save as PDF file for ease of use and storage.

-Click on Related items to display five suggested items that are related to the current record.
-ProQuest analyzes the keywords in the full record and then suggests similar items.
+The Related items menu displays five suggested items that are related to the current record.
+ProQuest analyzes the keywords in the full record and then suggests similar items that include similar key words, phrases, or concepts as the displayed document.

 Search with indexing terms displays the indexed subject terms for the record and allows you to choose relevant subjects.
 When you click Search, ProQuest looks for documents in your currently selected databases that are indexed using ALL of your selected terms.
-It is possible to come across records that do not include subject terms and therefore this feature may not be available.
-In other cases additional index terms such as the author may appear in this section.
+It is possible to come across records that do not include subject terms and therefore this feature may not be available

-If your institution has access to Ebooks Central, you will presented with ebooks relevant to the subject of the reference you are currently viewing which are available for you to read.
+If your institution has access to Ebook Central, you will presented with ebooks relevant to the subject of the reference you are currently viewing which are available for you to read.

 Altmetrics are metrics and qualitative data that are complementary to traditional, citation-based metrics.
-They can include (but are not limited to) peer reviews on Faculty of 1000, citations on Wikipedia and in public policy documents, discussions on research blogs, mainstream media coverage and mentions on social networks such as Twitter. (https://www.altmetric.com/about-altmetrics/what-are-altmetrics/)
+They can include (but are not limited to) peer reviews on Faculty of 1000, citations on Wikipedia and in public policy documents, discussions on research blogs, mainstream media coverage and mentions on social networks such as Twitter.
+Visit this page to learn more: https://www.altmetric.com/about-altmetrics/what-are-altmetrics/.